dillya/rthermo/README.md

-# RThermo: remote Thermostat basde on nRF24L01+ wireless tranciever
+# RThermo: remote thermostat based on nRF24L01+ wireless tranciever

 RThermo is an Open source and Open Hardware project which consists on a wireless network for house temperature control.
 It is composed of a main controller running on a Linux powered device (connected to a nRF24L01(+)) and many remote devices based on Low power Nordic Semiconductor nRF24LE1.